Spaghetti-droid/Remotifier-Server/README.md

 ## Known issues
 ### Server stops reacting to client after client machine was suspended
 This happens because the server closes the connection, but the client is not aware of the connection being closed.
 Waiting 60 seconds should allow the client to reset itself.

+## Generating the exe files
+The exes can be generated using pyinstaller.
+In the project root directory, execute:

+    pyinstaller -F remotify.py
+    pyinstaller -F remotifyServer.py